cwendorf/easiDev/README.md

 ### Overview

 **easiDev** is an R package that implements features of estimation statistics.
 It is the developmental version of [**EASI**](https://github.com/cwendorf/EASI/) and lacks certain features (while providing others).
-It is a proof of concept for future versions of EASI.
+As such, it is both a lite version and a proof of concept for future versions of EASI.

 ### Installation